Technische Universität Kaiserslautern

 Representatives of the industry have expressed a great demand for a part-time training program to re-train the existing professional engineering work force in software engineering.
-Therefore, the DISC has developed a high-quality part-time distance program called "Software Engineering for Embedded Systems".
-The program includes theoretical scientific background knowledge as well as practical methods, techniques, and tools that equip the engineer to deal with software development for embedded systems issues:
+Therefore, the Distance and Independent Studies Center (DISC) has developed a high-quality part-time distance program called "Software Engineering for Embedded Systems".
+This program includes theoretical scientific background knowledge as well as practical methods, techniques, and tools that equip the engineer to deal with software development for embedded systems issues:

 High Demand for Software Engineering Practitioners

 - The program represents the state-of-the-art in software engineering for embedded systems.

 - It has been developed by international top experts in the software engineering domain, who are high-ranking researchers and are recognized in the industry because of their extensive practical experiences.